Upcoming Soccer Referee Training Clinics

 “Bridge” courses typically are offered at the same times as Level 9 Entry courses.
 Bridge Courses can be taken by those 14 years or older who have completed the Level 9 course and by persons 18 and older with some knowledge of soccer.
 Referees are certified at Level 8 upon completion of the Bridge Course.

 Referees for games played under the jurisdiction of USSF are paid.
 This helps defray costs for training, uniforms, and travel.
-Pay currently ranges from $15/game for recreation games, to $20-50 for select games.
+Pay currently ranges please contact NUSC for up to date information.

-As a bonus, Northland United Soccer Club will reimburse new referees for the $67.50 registration fee once they have refereed 10 recreational or select level games for Northland.
+As a bonus, Northland United Soccer Club will reimburse new referees for their registration fee if they commit to officiating recreational or select level games for Northland.

 Information including registration for these clinics can be found at www.MichiganRefs.org.
 Registration is done on-line.
 For information on refereeing recreational games, contact firstname.lastname@example.org.